 When Planning your revision - topic by topic, week by week.
-Include the WHAT and the HOW eg t revision strategy Topics I will revise from Y12 Topics I will revise from Y13 28 February · · Are you in a healthy mindset for the exam preparation period?
-What do you need to get organised?
-7 March Have you plotted your revision plan for the full revision period?
-How are you using the study cycle in this subject?
-14 March MOCK EXAM WEEK Have you carried out a revision checklist audit to help you rank topics?
-Have you used this to interleave and space content needed in your assessments?
-Are you revisiting this audit to make sure you are spacing topics according to how secure your knowledge and understanding are?
+Include the WHAT and the HOW eg topic plus revision strategy

+Topics I will revise from Y12 Topics I will revise from Y13

+19 February ·

+Are you in a healthy

+mindset for the exam

+preparation period?

+What do you need to get

+organised?

+Do you have checklists of

+key knowledge and/or

+the specification to refer

+to?

+26 February

+MOCK EXAM WEEK

+Have you plotted your

+revision plan for the full

+revision period?

+How are you using the

+study cycle in this

+subject?

+Have you carried out a

+revision checklist audit to

+help you rank topics?

+Have you used this to

+interleave and space

+content needed in your

+assessments?

+4 March

+MOCK EXAM WEEK

+Have you created

+flashcards for knowledge

+in each subject?

+Has your teacher advised

+you how to create and